ArunShan1/ArunShan1.github.io/_posts/2018-9-28-Kigali-Day-6.md

 ![Lunch 2](/images/lunch.jpg "Lunch")

-I thought I'd go looking for the University of Rwanda College of Business and Economics but ended up getting lost on the way and this man (below) kept telling me to follow him in Kinyurwanda (I think???) and led me down a random track.
+I thought I'd go looking for the University of Rwanda College of Business and Economics but ended up getting lost on the way and this man (below) kept telling me to follow him in Kinyarwanda (I think???) and led me down a random track.

 ![Man](/images/followman.jpg "Follow me")